peterashwin/SNinteraction-2025/sniceroclinic-coco/README.md

 3. Execute script `run_hill_js` to perform all computations, before continuation of homclinic orbit is possible.
 Results will be stored in subfolder `data`.
 4. Execute `run_hom`.
 This tracks a large-period periodic orbit in two parameters.
 The branch spends a long time near rthe SNICeroclinic.
 Along the branch in the bifurcation diagram an approximate location of the saddle-node and of the saddle gets recorded.
 5. Execute script `run_homsnic`, which tracks the SNICeroclinic in 3 parameters mu, gamma, beta.
 Results will be stored in subfolder `data/homsnic_phase` (run is called `homsnic`).
+6. Execute script `animate_hom` to view animation of time profiles of large-period periodic orbits.
-6. Execute script `plot_homsnic` to generate plots.
+7. Execute script `plot_homsnic` to generate plots.
-7. Execute script `run_ncsnic` to obtain bifurcation curve for non-central SNIC in 3 parameters mu, gamma, beta.
+8. Execute script `run_ncsnic` to obtain bifurcation curve for non-central SNIC in 3 parameters mu, gamma, beta.
 Results will be stored in subfolder `data/ncsnic` (run is called `ncsnic`).
-8. Execute script `plot_ncsnic` to generate plots.
+9. Execute script `plot_ncsnic` to generate plots, and check animation of time profiles.